 The vast majority of FWT's funds continues to be raised through standing orders from individual supporters and one-off donations by individuals and collections from various churches in the United Kingdom and North America, together with boxes in shops, stalls at fetes, sponsored walks and the like.
 All one-off donations are acknowledged with a personal letter of thanks.
-Supporters worldwide receive one or two copies of the FWT newsletter each year to keep them updated about events at the homes and school and reporting the progress the children are making.
+Supporters worldwide receive one or two copies of the FWT newsletter each year to keep them updated about events at the homes and school, including case studies and more general articles.
 There is also a website and a Facebook page which are updated intermittently.
 Online donations are collected using BT MyDonate which has comprised an increasing share of the income.
 FWT does not operate any individual child sponsorship scheme.